ikushlianski/internship-nova-platform-frontend/README.md

 Each package/app is 100% [TypeScript](https://www.typescriptlang.org/).

-## Develop
+## Working locally

+- To run monorepo commands, install `turbo` globally: `npm install turbo --global`
-To develop all apps and packages, run the following command:
+- To develop all apps and packages, run the following command:

 ```
 cd my-turborepo
 npm run dev
 ```

+- You can run all tests from the root dir with `npx vitest` or `turbo test`.
+The latter will run tests in parallel and show you all test runs from all projects where there's a `test` script in `package.json`.
+Choose whatever option you like.
+- To run tests for a specific file, run `npx vitest <path-to-file>`.

 ## Build